radcamp/radcamp.github.io/IBS2019/03_ipyrad_partII_CLI.md

 3K_0      7      19965                19965            1000              1000    0.001980   0.000761           1000      1000
 3L_0      7      20008                20008            1000              1000    0.002071   0.000751           1000      1000
 ```
+## Rerunning step 7 to include all output formats

 For our downstream analysis we'll need more than just the default output
 formats, so lets rerun step 7 and generate all supported output formats.